L.C. David is a freelance writer from Florida whose hobbies include watching others enjoy boat rides, theme park rides, and car rides.

-It is important that you use a citation every time you quote and every time your summarize information from another source.
+It is important that you use a citation every time you quote and every time you summarize information from another source.
 If you do not cite you may be in danger of plagiarizing.

 These in-text citations will correspond with your reference page found at the end of your paper.
 If you do them correctly they should be easy for a reader to match up.
-Part of the reason you want to make sure your citations are correct includes allowing the reader to easily find the materials you use and to lend legitimacy to your paper.
+The reasons you want to make sure your citations are correct are that they allow the reader to easily find the materials you use and they lend legitimacy to your paper.